ludobox/ludobox/README.md

 ## How it works

+Install using ```setup.py```

+  python setup.py install

-A python script will generate the following files : a list of all games + a folder containing info of each game.
+A python script ```ludobox``` will generate the following files : a list of all games + a folder containing info of each game.

-    python ludocore.py generate # generate folders tree
+    ludobox generate # generate folders tree

 You can then launch the web server:

-    python ludocore.py serve # give http access to ludobox-ui
+    ludobox serve # give http access to ludobox-ui

 To know the other usage of the ludocore script:

-    python ludocore.py help
+    ludobox help

 ### Templating